• Skip to main content

 • Spices & Seasonings- You'll find all the classic chili spices, chili powder, cumin, oregano, and seasoned simply with salt and pepper.

-• Boneless Skinless Chicken - Beef chili is the classic, but switching out the protein to chicken is a delicious variation!
+• Boneless Skinless Chicken - My Beef Vegetable Chili is a classic, but switching out the protein to chicken is a delicious variation!
 Just add in raw chicken, the slow cooker does all the work!
-It will be super tender and easy to shred when finishing the chili.
+It will be tender and easy to shred when finishing the chili.

 • Fresh Lime Juice & Cilantro - Cilantro and lime juice added at the end of cooking give you a bright fresh flavor!
 If you or your guests prefer, you can also leave them as toppings on the side.